Skip to content

 Trading

-A platform where users can buy, sell, and trade cryptocurrencies.
-Exchanges can be centralized (CEX) or decentralized (DEX).
+A platform where users can buy, sell, or trade cryptocurrencies.

 Trading